Communicating with Employees During a Crisis

 With Bananatag, you can see the open rates, click rates, and even the time recipients spend reading any email you send in real-time.
 These metrics will help you make sure every employee has gotten the message or let you know if additional communication efforts are required.

-If you’re using Bananatag’s List Management features, you’re also able to send Follow Up emails to only the employees who didn’t open your initial message, so that you can rest assured that everyone is getting the message.
+If you’re sending to a distribution list built in Bananatag, you’re also able to send Follow Up emails to only the employees who didn’t open your initial message, so that you can rest assured that everyone is getting the message.